rvgpl/rvgpl.github.io/_posts/2014-09-28-macbook-setup.md

 ---
-layout: post-no-feature
+layout: post
 title: Macbook Setup for Development
+date: 2014-09-28
 ---
- Recently I started  using Mac OSX for my development needs, got myself a 2014 version Macbook Air last month.
+<p class="intro"><span class="dropcap">R</span>ecently I started  using Mac OSX for my development needs, got myself a 2014 version Macbook Air last month.
 It has been a month and it is my new precious.
 I get around ten hours of charge which is phenomenal.

  After a lot of searching and recommendations about which applications to use , this is how I ended up setting up  my macbook for web development.